-Data input and pre-processing The work flow starts with data input.
+Data input and pre-processing Here we develop our own function, named chipPreprocess, to pre-process a single sample lane.
+The work flow starts with data input.
 We suppose an available bamFile, with a ScanBamParam object param defined to select regions we are interested in.